Light Up Your Holiday with the Nights of Lights Celebration in St. Augustine

 VIP Vittles & Vino Carriage Tour

-First, before your VIP Vittles and Vino Carriage Tour begins, visit home base, let the charming Daniel explain the delicious boutique wines.
+First, before your VIP Vittles and Vino Carriage Tour begins, visit the home base, let the charming Andrea explain the delicious boutique wines.
 Select your favorite, uncork, and enjoy while your tour guide–in this case, ours was the delightful Jennifer–gives you a friendly warm-up and run-down of all the fun to come.
 Relax in the warm comfort of the living room, get to know your fellow travelers, and pleasurably anticipate the fun to come.

 Your carriage will arrive with a friendly driver and horse to greet you.
 Now it’s time to board the beautiful carriage with your fellow travelers, armed with a delightful bottle of wine to split with your date as you travel in decadent style through the historic streets of St. Augustine, on your way to get a taste of the best beers, wines, and appetizers at some of St. Augustine’s best restaurants, including Mojo’s, an amazing barbecue place–and ahem, Bill Murray’s favorite St. Augustine dining spot.
 Such fun, not-on-the-usual-tours tidbits pour like a smooth Pinot Noir or a crisp Chardonnay from her sweet mouth as we make our way in grand, VIP style through the city.

 The modern, expansive atmosphere of Mojo’s complements the finest barbecue and its attendant accoutrements–an overflowing basket of well-spiced, HOT, beer-battered, four-bite-minimum MONSTER onion rings to share with your choice of incredible homemade sauces–paired with a great selection of the wine-lover’s favored red or white or even a fine, rare stout.
+Mojo’s offers the perfect blend of down-home barbecue cooking with a modern bent everyone will love.

 This intimate tour allows revelers to learn about the city, appreciate very fine wines and beers of their choosing, savor the most delicious appetizers at restaurants adored by locals, too.